Statewide Planning, Research & Networks

 Building back better means investing in projects that will promote equity and develop local economies that will be resilient to future economic shocks and climate change.

-Through the Statewide Planning, Research & Networks program, EDA is supporting states in planning efforts by allocating $59 million for Statewide Planning Grants.
+Through the Statewide Planning, Research & Networks program, EDA is supporting a variety of efforts:

 EDA ARPA Research Portfolio